tarantool/doc/doc/contributing/docs/examples.rst

 Parameters in functions and classes
 -----------------------------------

-Overall, parameters can be divided into two groups:

-*   Specific function or class method parameters as described above.
+This section explains how to document specific function or class method parameters as described above.
-*   :doc:`Configuration parameters </reference/configuration/index>`
-    passed to Tarantool via the command line or in an initialization file.
+To learn how to document :doc:`configuration parameters </reference/configuration/index>` passed to Tarantool via the command line or in an initialization file, see the :ref:`next section <documenting_confvals>`.

-This section below considers the first case.
-See the :ref:`next section <documenting_confvals>` to learn about documenting Tarantool configuration parameters.

 For every function or class method parameter, list the following details: